NuGet/docs.microsoft.com-nuget/docs/nuget-org/individual-accounts.md

 ## Enable two-factor authentication (2FA)

+Two-factor authentication, or 2FA, is an extra layer of security used when logging into websites or apps.
+With 2FA, you have to log in with your Microsoft Account (MSA) and provide another form of authentication that only you know or have access to.
 To better protect your account, enable two-factor authentication (recommended).

 1. When logged into your account, open your profile and choose **Enable** under **Login Account**.